nylas/inbox-zero/README.md

 #### Remix on Glitch

+[Glitch](https://glitch.com/) is a community coding platform that allows you to build fast, full-stack web apps in your browser for free.
 Click the "Remix on Glitch" button to get started.

 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/import/github/Nylas/inbox-zero?NYLAS_ID=&var2=NYLAS_SECRET)

 #### Configuration

-Now you need to configure the app to use your Nylas Client ID and Client secret.
+Next, you'll need to configure the app to use your Nylas Client ID and Client secret.
 You can find these on the [application dashboard](https://dashboard.nylas.com/applications).
 Don't have a Nylas account yet?
 [Try it free](https://dashboard.nylas.com/register)

 Create a `.env` file with the following content: